 1. Check the fluid level in the engine oil and transmission fluid.

-2. Check the level in the differential, front and rear axle fluids, brake fluid, and steering fluid.
+2. Check the level of the differential, front and rear axle fluids, brake fluid, and steering fluid.

 3. Check the level in the cooling system (antifreeze, water, radiator coolant) and power steering reservoir.